Heresy in High Places

 "Reverend William Swing, It is a great pleasure to recognize you as the International Diplomacy Council of San Francisco honors you with the 2001 Citizen Diplomacy Award."5 Gray Davis, Governor, November 2001

 By 1999, Bishop Swing had moved his headquarters to the Presidio, a former U.S. military base overlooking the entrance to the San Francisco Bay.
 The Presidio's other tenants included the Gorbachev Foundation, FEMA and the Thoreau Center for Sustainability -- an office complex that would unite a multitude of globalist environmental, spiritual and educational organizations in a common pursuit: to establish a new world order based on universal beliefs and values.
 [See Star Wars Joins United Religions at the Presidio]Visiting San Francisco in 1999, I stopped by the Presidio.
 As I searched for the new URI headquarters, I took note of some of its neighbors.
-They included:
+(The only one still available to curious seekers today (in 2016) is the International Forum for Globalization):

 Partnerships for Change